NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 ## Introduction

 While I am writing this blog post, I look out of an airplane window.
 Right after the plane took off, I overlooked a forest close to the airport of Cologne/Bonn with many spots of rotten and dead trees.
-Then a couple of minutes later, while the plane is cruising at around 10.000 metres above the ground, it's impossible for me to see a place where humans have not left their mark, where nature has not been touched.
+A couple of minutes later, while the plane is cruising at around 10.000 metres above the ground, it's impossible for me to see a place where humans have not left their mark, where nature has not been touched.

 What I observe: Rivers are straightened, forests are cut down, huge cities are everywhere and there does not exist a single spot without human intervention.
 Granted, I am flying above Western Europe and the sight might be completely different compared to the vast wilderness of Siberia  (Namely, I'd see endless [forest fires](https://www.greenpeace.org/international/story/49171/russia-record-breaking-fires-siberia/)).

 The point I try to make is that human progress and the advance of civilization on our planet imposes a huge amount of stress on the natural environment.

 Resources such as living space, food, water and energy are scarce, meanwhile the human population is growing.
 Of course, the growth rate has decreased and projections assume the human population to be ceiling at the end of the 21st century at around [10.9 billion people](https://www.pewresearch.org/fact-tank/2019/06/17/worlds-population-is-projected-to-nearly-stop-growing-by-the-end-of-the-century/).
 Nevertheless, the human greed to own more and more material goods is not going to stop anytime soon.
 On the contrary, every damn person on this planet wants a car, a house and three vacations by airplane every year.
-There are roughly 1 billion people from the rich First World that is used to this lifestyle.
-But at the same time, the First World is deeply afraid of what happens when the other 7 billion catch up (Ignoring the fact that this race is already in full progress).
+There are roughly 1 billion people from the rich first world that are used to this lifestyle.
+But at the same time, the first world is deeply afraid of what happens when the other 7 billion catch up (Ignoring the fact, that this race is already in full progress).

 In this blog post, I try to sketch what problems the earth has to overcome in the next 30, 50 and 100 years.
-While I am fully aware that it is notoriously difficult to make long term projections, I try to give it a go here.
+While I am fully aware that it is notoriously difficult to make long term projections, I try to give it a naive go here.

 In order to have some structure, I divide my essay into the following four sections: